JGA Official Handbook

 Tournament registration fees will not be refunded for cancellations made after midnight the Wednesday before an event.
 Failure to cancel will result in the player not being allowed to play in the following weeks tournament.

 Emergency cancellations will be considered on a case-by-case basis when submitted in writing and accompanied with justifying documentation.

-No Show Policy: Players who have registered for a tournament and do not show up at the tournament without having given prior notification via the contact us form will be considered “No Show.”
-If you are listed on the tee sheet as a no-show you are subject to suspension for the following event.
+No Show Policy: Players who have registered for a tournament and do not show up at the tournament without having given prior notification via the will be considered “No Show.
+If you are listed on the tee sheet as a no show you are subject to suspension for the following event.

 Lost and Found

-If you find a club or other equipment on or around the course, please turn it in at the scoring table.
-A list of found equipment will be posted at the scoring table.
+If you find a club or other equipment on or around the course, please turn it in at the scoring table or to a Marshall on the course.
+Found equipment will be displayed at the scoring table.

-All medals should be claimed the day of the tournament.
-We hope you will stay until your division has completed play and the medals are presented to each winner.
-If you are unable to stay, make arrangements with a friend to accept the medal on your behalf.
+All trophies should be claimed the day of the tournament.
+We encourage players to stay until your division has completed play and the trophies are presented to each winner.
+If you are unable to stay, make arrangements with a friend to accept the trophy on your behalf.

 Offenses that Constitute Suspension or Removal from the JGA Program

 - Hitting golf balls in any areas not designated for play